-He is the author of Appalachian Zen: Journeys in Search of True Home, from the American Heartland to the Buddha Dharma, (Monkfish Books), awarded the Gold Prize for Best Spiritual Memoir in the 2023 Nautilus Book Awards.
+Writing and Publishing: Kanji is the author of Appalachian Zen: Journeys in Search of True Home, from the American Heartland to the Buddha Dharma, (Monkfish Books), awarded the Gold Prize for Best Spiritual Memoir in the 2023 Nautilus Book Awards.
 He also is the author of Enlightened Contemporaries: Saint Francis, Dogen, and Rumi (Monkfish Books, 2020) as well as two volumes of poems, Paintings of Rice Cakes Satisfy Hunger and The Constant Yes of Things (Off the Common Books, 2020 and 2018).
 He also is a contributing author to The Arts of Contemplative Care: Pioneering Voices in Buddhist Chaplaincy and Pastoral Work (Wisdom Publications, 2012).
 He recently has completed a book-length manuscript of a wellness memoir, The Whole Earth is Medicine: Science, Zen, and the Mind-Body Connection in a Journey through Cancer and Natural Healing.His poems have appeared in numerous literary journals nationwide, and his writing has received awards from the Massachusetts Artists Foundation and the Pennsylvania Council on the Arts.
-Additionally, he has worked as a professional journalist and editor, publishing articles in The Boston Globe, The Massachusetts Review, Santa Fe Reporter (where he also wrote film reviews) and elsewhere.
+Additionally, he has worked as a professional journalist and editor, publishing articles in The Boston Globe, The Massachusetts Review, The Santa Fe Reporter (where he also wrote film reviews) and elsewhere.
 For ten years he worked as a book, art, and theater reviewer and as arts editor for The Amherst Bulletin in Amherst, MA.

-Kanji is dedicated to reforming American Zen to eliminate the idolatry of the teacher ("no gurus!"), to include the traditions of women's domestic Zen, and to counter the toxic influences of spiritual consumerism, commercialism, and spiritual celebrity.
+Broad Spiritual Focus: Kanji is dedicated to reforming American Zen to eliminate the idolatry of the teacher ("no gurus!"), to include the traditions of women's domestic Zen, and to counter the toxic influences of spiritual consumerism, commercialism, and spiritual celebrity.

-Augmenting his strong scholarly background in world religions, Reverend Kanji is a mystic who emphasizes direct experience of a sacred reality that is immanent, always, in the here-and-now of this world.
-He also is deeply familiar with embodied spiritual practices, including personal experience with tai chi, Iyengar yoga, holotropic breathing and shamanic journeying, ecstatic dance, Reiki, tantra, quigong, kyudo (Zen archery), judo, and -- in Japan -- training in classic taiko drumming and iai-do, the meditative art of using the sword.
+Embodied Mysticism: Augmenting his strong scholarly background in world religions, Reverend Kanji is a mystic who emphasizes direct experience of a sacred reality that is immanent, always, in the here-and-now of this world.
+He also is deeply familiar with embodied spiritual practices, including personal experience with tai chi, Iyengar yoga, holotropic breathing and shamanic journeying, ecstatic dance, Reiki, tantra, qigong, kyudo (Zen archery), judo, and -- in Japan -- training in classic taiko drumming and iai-do, the meditative art of using the sword.

 Counseling for Psychological, Spiritual, and Physical Healing: Kanji is a cancer survivor as well, with a powerful interest in, and commitment to, alternative healing practices.
 He is well-equipped to provide spiritual counseling for people challenged by life-threatening illnesses.
 He also has endured the suicides of a close friend and of his beloved sister, has been present at the deaths of both parents and his brother, has performed end-of-life ministry, and has conducted funerals, so can offer spiritual counseling as well on issues of death, dying, and complicated grieving.
 Additionally, he specializes in counseling on the spiritual dimensions of midlife passages.

-Aside from Zen Buddhist ministry, teaching, and writing, his other interests include international travel, art and art history, independent and foreign films, architecture, organic vegan dining, theater, dance, studies in world history, in the sciences, and enjoyment of an eclectic range of music, as well as nature and the outdoors, hiking, jogging, bicycling, kayaking, and weightlifting.
+General Interests: Aside from Zen Buddhist ministry, teaching, and writing, his other interests include international travel, art and art history, independent and foreign films, architecture, organic vegan dining, theater, dance, studies in world history, in the sciences, and enjoyment of an eclectic range of music, as well as nature and the outdoors, hiking, jogging, bicycling, kayaking, and weightlifting.
 An avid and indefatigable reader, he was an English honors major many years ago and maintains a passionate devotion to exploring books of fiction and poetry.